A Vindication of the Rights of Whores: Second World Whores' Congress

-The Second World Whores' Congress was held in October of 1986 in Brussels, Belgium.
+The Second World Whores' Congress was held in October 1986 in Brussels, Belgium.
 The conference was hosted by the Green Alternative European Link (GRAEL), a part of the Rainbow Group, in European Parliament (EP) buildings with help from EP member Annemiek Onstenk and two feminist organizations, the Women's Organization for Equality (WOE) and Association 29 Rue Blanche, to provide housing for the convention's attendees.
 Approximately 125 prostitutes attended the three-day event with almost 200 attendees in total.

 The convention received significant pushback from conservative EP members for the use of EP funds to hold the Second World Whores' Congress.
 The English Collective of Prostitutes (ECP) also criticized the Congress and the ICPR for its lack of denouncing police forces for their violent and racist treatment of prostitutes and for the Congress' limited discussions on the impacts economics and women's poverty has on women who choose to engage in sex work.
 Only a few, trusted journalists were invited to attend the Congress' sessions and a strict rule against photos being taken during any of the sessions was put in place.

 Three distinct sessions made up the Congress, each occurring over the course of a full day.
 The first day's session focused on "Prostitution and Human Rights", particularly, addressing the human rights violations towards prostitutes in each country.
 The second session prioritized "Prostitution and Health", heavily discussing the AIDS crisis, and "Prostitution and Feminism" was the topic of the third session.
 The third session was open to all women, so long as they registered in advance, unlike the previous two sessions which were limited to sex workers and advocates.
 The Second World Whores' Congress concluded with participants deciding to hold regional meetings and publish a newsletter before the next World Whores' Congress.